-Conditions of Enrollment: Prerequisite: Mathematics 37 or 40 with a minimum grade of C or assessment and placement by multiple measures
+Conditions of Enrollment: Prerequisite: MATH 37 with a minimum grade of C or assessment and placement by

 This is an introductory course in geometry.
-Topics include: properties of geometric figures including circles, triangles and other polygons, congruence and similarity, and elementary logical reasoning.
+Topics include properties of geometric figures including circles, triangles and other polygons, congruence and similarity, and elementary logical reasoning.
 Formal proof is introduced and used throughout the course.